1NF053C/config/compute_starter/README.md

 # compute starter

-this is pseudo code for now, wrote it without internet / testing it
+this is pseudo code for now, wrote it without internet / testing it.

+might be replaced with multi stage build defs

 ```
 ./build.sh